kborling/angular-mode/README.md

 # Angular Mode

-Angular Mode offers an interactive API for Angular CLI commands through a dedicated keymap.
+Angular Mode enhances your workflow by providing an interactive API for Angular CLI commands and allows you to quickly open schematic files such as components, services, and more through a dedicated keymap.

 ## Keybindings